 If you have previously completed financial planning subjects with CPA Australia, we will recognise these as elective units in the CPA Program.
 Members must advance within the required time frame to have their studies recognised.

-If you are interested in becoming a financial adviser in Australia and would like career advice, contact [email protected] for more information.
+If you are interested in becoming a financial adviser in Australia and would like career advice, please contact us for more information.